simonesaravalli/docker-code/Readme.md

-# Repository with personal code snippets for Docker
+# Simone Saravalli's Docker code snippets

+## About The Project

-This repository is a storage for useful Docker codes I use in my DevOps role
+This repository is a storage for useful Docker code snippets I found here and there, or I created by myself and put together as reference for my job as a DevOps engineer.

+## License

+There's no license, if you find something useful, take it :)